What is Microsoft Intune app management?

 Microsoft Intune allows you, as the IT admin, to mange the mobile apps that your company's workforce uses.
 This functionality is in addition to managing devices and protecting data.
 As part of this functionality, one of your priorities is to make sure that your end users have access to the apps they need to do their work.
 This can be a challenge because:

 - There are a wide range of device platforms and app types.

 - You must ensure your network and your data remain secure.

 Additionally, you might want to assign and manage apps on devices that are not enrolled with Intune.

-Intune offers a range of capabilities to help you get the apps you need, on the devices you want.
+Intune offers a range of capabilities to help you get the apps you need on the devices you want.
 The following table provides a summary of app management capabilities.
 Below the table is a starting point to understand Microsoft Intune in the Azure portal.

 App management capabilities by platform